 The UW Polish Studies Endowment Committee presents a lecture Fr.
 Jan of the Ladybug: A Story of Fr.
 Jan Twardowski by Anna Cholewinska, discussing his life and poetry.

 Anna Cholewinska is a sociologist working as an associate professor and the undergraduate program director at the City University of Seattle.
 In 2005 she founded the Fr.
 Twardowski Polish School in Bellevue that offers Polish language classes for children primarily from Polish families.
-Since then, she runs the school and also teaches children in grades 5-8.
+Since then, she has run the school and also teaches children in grades from 5 to 8.

 To connect to the meeting please use this Zoom link https://washington.zoom.us/j/97056590910